mossadnik/json_tabulator/README.md

 #### Wildcard `*`

 An asterisk `*` is interpreted as a wildcard.
 Iterates over dict values or array items.
 Note that wildcards _must_ be entered explicitly, there is no implicit iteration over arrays.
-Use either `$[*]` or `$.*`.

-Note that in contrast to JSON path, the wildcard can be used for dicts and arrays regardless of whether subscript is used.
+A wildcard for dict keys can be entered like `.*` or `[*]`.
+For arrays only `[*]` is allowed.
+This is the same behavior as for JSON Path.

 #### Functions

-Functions are notated in parentheses.
+Functions are enclosed in parentheses.
 All available functions can only appear at the end of a path, separated by a `.`.
 Example: `$.*.(path)`.

 ##### Structural Queries